AbdullA-Ababakre/AiClone/README.md

 # Astroship - Astro Starter Template 🛸

 Astroship is a starter template for startups, marketing websites, landing pages & blog.
-Built with Astro & TailwindCSS.
+Built with Astro & TailwindCSS.1

 This Free Template is sponsored by [Web3Templates](https://web3templates.com)